Believe it or not, you can still enjoy Gundry-approved foods at your Thanksgiving table.

 Oh, and if you need a refresher on how to carve a Thanksgiving turkey like a heart surgeon, it’s on the GundryMD YouTube channel.

-Well, it just goes to show that GundryMD is here to help you enjoy your holidays to the fullest – and keep you healthy at the same time.
+Well, it just goes to show that GundryMD is here to help you enjoy your holidays to the fullest – and Dr. Gundry wants to keep you healthy at the same time.

 Let’s start with the bad news – the Thanksgiving foods you should avoid.

 Worst Thanksgiving Dishes (lectin bombs)

 It should come as no surprise that most of these are heavy, starch-based dishes.